Zack Short Player Props: Tigers vs. Rangers

-On Monday, Zack Short (batting .167 in his past 10 games) and the Detroit Tigers face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 8:05 PM ET.
+Zack Short -- with a slugging percentage of .308 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Texas Rangers, with Martin Perez on the hill, on June 27 at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Twins.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Zack Short Game Info & Props vs. the Rangers